 Preparing world cuisine menus.

-Presenting a four-course vegan banquet.
+Presenting a four-course vegan buffet.

 At the end of their in-class training, all students are assigned an externship.
-While the Institute of Culinary Education recommends that students extern in restaurant kitchens, they may request venues such as hotels, catering companies, corporate dining rooms or pastry shops in accordance with their professional goals.
+While the Institute of Culinary Education recommends that students extern in restaurant kitchens, they may request other venues such as hotels, catering companies, corporate dining rooms or pastry shops in accordance with their professional goals.

 Please note: Dishes are examples and are subject to change with curriculum updates, without notice.